Guidelines for lawyers working with clients in the Mental Health Review Tribunal

 Guideline 3.2: Understand and apply the Principles for the administration of the Mental Health Act 2016 and the Human Rights Act 2019 to the preparation and representation of clients.

-• Ensure that the principles are adhered to in the preparation and representation of client matters.
+• Ensure you adhere to the principles of these legal acts during preparation and representation of client matters.

 Guideline 3.3: Maintain professional boundaries: clarify your role and its limitations

-• Ensure the client has a clear understanding of the service to be provided:
+• Ensure the client has a clear understanding of the service you will provide:

-• Explain your role and what you will do for them.
-It is important to follow through, do what you say you will do, and inform them if anything changes.
+• Explain your role and what you will do for the client.
+It is important to follow through, do what you say you will do and inform them if anything changes.

-• Explain your duty to act in the client’s best interests, despite appointment by the Tribunal, but also be clear about the limitations of your role.
+• Explain your duty to act in the client’s best interests, despite appointment by the Tribunal, and be clear about the limitations of your role.

 • Provide clear information about:

-• The client/lawyer relationship, including how confidentiality applies and how it will be managed with other interested parties, including mental health professionals, support workers and the Tribunal.
+• the client/lawyer relationship, including how confidentiality will apply and be managed with other interested parties, including mental health professionals, support workers and the tribunal.

-• The role of each person involved in their matter.
+• the role of each person involved in the client’s matter.

-• The decisions the Tribunal has to make and what information they consider when making those decisions.
+• decisions the tribunal will make and what information it will consider when making its decisions.

-• How and when their views and wishes can be made known to the Tribunal or when the Tribunal may ask them questions.
+• how and when the client’s views and wishes can be expressed to the tribunal or when the tribunal may ask them questions.

-• What may be done in preparation of their matter and who is responsible for doing them.
+• what may be done in preparation of the client’s matter and who will be responsible for this.

-• Their rights to obtain reasons for the Tribunal’s decision and/or appeal a decision.
+• the client’s rights to obtain reasons for the tribunal’s decision and/or appeal a decision.

 Guideline 3.4: When preparing a client’s case, ensure there is appropriate liaison with the client’s appointed guardian and/or support network

-• Make enquires as to whether a guardian or attorney has been appointed by a court, tribunal or otherwise for relevant matters.
+• make enquires to find out if a guardian or attorney has been appointed by a court, tribunal or otherwise for relevant matters.

-• Seek the guardian’s position as to the client’s views, wishes and preferences to the extent the client has been able to express them to the guardian, and otherwise to the extent the client has not been able to express them, seek the guardian’s views as to the client’s best interests, as required by law and in accordance with the lawyer’s role under section 739 of the Mental Health Act 2016.
+• seek the guardian’s position on the client’s views, wishes and preferences (to the extent the client has been able to express them to the guardian and, otherwise, to the extent the client has not been able to express them), and the guardian’s views on the client’s best interests, as required by law and in accordance with the lawyer’s role under section 739 of the Mental Health Act 2016.

-• Where an applicable attorney is in place and where the client lacks capacity, seek the attorney’s view as to the client’s views, wishes and preferences to the extent the client has been able to express them to the attorney.
-To the extent the client has not been able to express their views, wishes and preferences, seek the attorney’s views as to the client’s best interests.
+• where an applicable attorney is in place and the client lacks capacity, seek the attorney’s view about the client’s views, wishes and preferences (to the extent the client has been able to express them to the attorney), and the attorney’s views on the client’s best interests (to the extent where the client has not been able to express their views, wishes and preferences).

-• Consider including other stakeholders or support persons in interviews with the client’s consent.
-Manage the interaction from the outset, making clear:
+• consider including other stakeholders or support people in interviews with the client’s consent.
+Manage the interaction from the outset and make it clear:

-• Legal professional privilege only applies to your relationship and conversations with the client.
-It does not extend to the support person.
+• legal professional privilege only applies to your relationship and conversations with the client.
+It does not extend to a support person

-• Be aware of the client’s placement in the health setting and use collaborative practices to enhance the client’s access to justice, health and wellbeing.
+• Be aware of the client’s placement in the health setting and use collaborative practices to enhance their access to justice, health and wellbeing

-• Preserve and enhance any existing client therapeutic relationships.
+• Preserve and enhance existing client therapeutic relationships

-• Where appropriate and with the client’s consent, inform other stakeholders about your role and representation.
+• Where appropriate, and with the client’s consent, inform stakeholders about your role and representation

-• Ensure that you know or can find out about appropriate legal and non-legal support and referral services in areas such as housing, safety and healthcare.
+• Ensure you know, or can find out, about appropriate legal and non-legal support and referral services in areas such as housing, safety and healthcare

 • Review the client’s consent to collaborate with others regularly.